The Believer (2001 film): Plot

-Daniel Balint is a former Jewish yeshiva student, brilliant but troubled, who is now a fanatically violent neo-Nazi in New York in his early twenties.
-As a child, he often challenged his teachers with unorthodox interpretations of scripture.
-He once argued that the Binding of Isaac was not about Abraham's faith but God's power: that God's purpose was not to have Abraham accomplish a particular task, but rather to demand unquestioning obedience, which Abraham refuses to give; this begins his distance from religion.
+The film begins with a continuing series of flashbacks into the childhood of Daniel Balint, a young Jewish yeshiva student.
+Brilliant but troubled, he often challenged his teachers with unorthodox interpretations of scripture.
+During a debate about the Binding of Isaac, Daniel argues that the story was not about Abraham's faith but God's power: that God's purpose was not to have Abraham accomplish a particular task, but rather to demand unquestioning obedience; harshly depicting God as a bully.
+It is from these early experiences that Daniel begins to defect from his Jewish identity.

-Daniel finds a meeting of fascists run by Curtis Zampf and Lina Moebius, where he also makes a connection with Lina's daughter Carla.
+In the present day, Daniel is now a fanatically violent neo-Nazi in New York in his early twenties.
+Daniel and his group of skinhead friends find a meeting of fascists run by Curtis Zampf and Lina Moebius, where he also makes a connection with Lina's daughter Carla.
 Daniel advocates killing Jews, and a banker named Manzetti in particular, but Curtis and Lina oppose harming Jews on practical if not moral grounds.
-Impressed with Daniel's intelligence, Lina invites him to their camp retreat in the country.
+Impressed with Daniel's intelligence and oratory, Lina invites him to their camp retreat in the country.
 Afterward, Daniel and his neo-Nazi friends pick a fight with two African-American men, get arrested, and are bailed out by Carla.
 He spends the night with her but returns to his ailing father's home where he is harangued by his sister Linda for his Nazi beliefs, but she also urges him to stay and have Shabbat dinner.
-The men watch TV, which is forbidden on Sabbath according to some Orthodox Jews, leading them to commiserate on the incomprehensibility of Jewish law.
+The men watch TV, which is forbidden on the Sabbath according to some Orthodox Jews, leading them to commiserate on the incomprehensibility of Jewish law.

 Guy Danielsen, a journalist writing an article on hate groups, meets Daniel for an interview.
-He listens to Daniel's antisemitic speech, then reveals that he had been in contact with Daniel's old rabbi and knows that Daniel is Jewish.
-Daniel pulls out a pistol and threatens to commit suicide if Guy publishes the truth.
+He listens to Daniel's antisemitic speech, but then reveals that he knows Daniel is Jewish from tracking down his old rabbi and bar mitzvah record.
+Enraged by this, Daniel pulls out a pistol and threatens to commit suicide if Guy publishes the truth.

 Daniel goes to the fascist camp retreat, where he meets Drake, a skilled marksman, along with an explosives expert.
 Six of the retreat participants, including Daniel, go to a Jewish deli, where they torment the owner about Jewish dietary laws until a fight breaks out.
 Daniel and his friends are required by a court to take sensitivity training, where they listen to the experiences of Holocaust survivors.
 One talks about how his infant son was murdered by a Nazi.
 Daniel is enraged that the man did nothing to save his son, but all the survivors assert that Daniel would also have done nothing, and he walks out in anger.